 And I am constantly listening to affirmations tapes — in the car, at my desk, at home while I’m cooking.
 These things make me realize I’m doing more than enough, and that I in turn am more than enough, and keep me feeling good.

-On the other hand, reading magazines and websites where working moms always say they feel stressed out or where stay-at-home moms are humble-bragging that they had to spend an hour away from their child last week and still feel super guilty about it — it’s a good thing to commiserate, for sure, and it’s great to have compassion, but at the end of the day, a lot of those pieces are designed to make us compare and despair.
+On the other hand, reading magazines and websites where a working mom always says she feels stressed out or where a stay-at-home mom is humble-bragging that she had to spend an hour away from her child last week and still feels super guilty about it — it’s a good thing to commiserate, for sure, and it’s great to have compassion, but at the end of the day, a lot of those pieces are designed to make us compare and despair.
 I personally am done feeling “less than” and guilty, much less compelled to buy something out of inadequacy and guilt, and I’m not falling for it anymore.

 4.)
 Lululemon + a 10-minute makeup routine.

 Lululemon is highly washable.
 My one-year-old is messy.
 Unless I have a business meeting or presentation, I live in Lululemon.

 I’ve also gotten my routine down to ten minutes:

 - Vitamin CE Serum.
 Brush teeth, so it has a minute to sink in.